wandering-meditations/library/content/Wanderings/README.md

 Now, flash forward to early October 2024.
 A friend told me about a project called Quartz where people can easily turn their markdown content into fully functional websites.
 He told me this in passing and I quickly looked it up to see what it was all about.
 I spent the next few hours reading through the documentation and came to the conclusion that this is exactly what I needed to take my Obsidian Vault and my library to the next level.
 It all relies on a concept known as a "digital garden", a concept I have heard about in the past when watching Obsidian-related content on YouTube, but I never really put much thought into it.
 - the creator of Quartz has a great write-up on this topic: https://jzhao.xyz/posts/networked-thought

-I had one main reason for wanting to start a digital garden: I love to share.
-I already publish some of my writings on [Medium](https://medium.com/@wanderingmeditations) and post on [X/Twitter](https://x.com/ruminationofman), so why not share my raw notes as well?
-I've got so many notes and ideas that it almost feels wrong to keep it all to myself.
+I started this website so I could have a centralized place where I store all my publicly-facing content, such as my [Medium](https://medium.com/@wanderingmeditations) articles and Tweets on [X/Twitter](https://x.com/ruminationofman).
+It also acts as a 'digital garden', as mentioned above, so you can see my raw notes for some of the texts I've read.
+Eventually, I do expect the scope of this website to expand.

 # Structure of the Site

 The site has three primary folders where notes are stored:
 - **Library**: notes taken **from** books and other content like online videos or lectures
-- **Ideas**: notes written **about** books, or rather, notes written about the ideas, themes, and messages within 'Library' notes.
+- ~~**Ideas**: notes written **about** books, or rather, notes written about the ideas, themes, and messages within 'Library' notes.~~
+	- Currently I have no plans on adding any of my idea notes to this website.
 - **Essays**: long-form writings based on ideas or books from my library.
-I intend on publishing these on [Medium](https://medium.com/@wanderingmeditations)
+These are published on [Medium](https://medium.com/@wanderingmeditations)
 There are two other folders as well:
 - **Topics**: contains a list of my topic notes.
-A topic note is a note that contains all the books and ideas that relate to that topic.
+A topic note is a note that contains all the books that relate to that topic.
 This is a good starting point for those who are new to my library.
-- **Wanderings**: a folder where I can put random notes (like this current note, README)
+- **Wanderings**: a folder where I can put random notes (like this current README note)

 ### Library Notes
 Most of my book notes are structured as follows (not all notes will have all sections):